 As you undoubtedly learned in training on conducting stellar interviews, the questions that you ask provide a window into a candidate’s future performance.
 Bouncing back from failure is an essential skill, yet only 27% of employees have high levels of resilience.
 Failure, and the candidate’s reaction to it, is a crucial topic to broach both during the interview and the roundup.

-Defining your focus is the most important when it comes to making sure your post-interview roundups run quickly and smoothly.
-When as much as 80% of employee turnover is due to bad hiring decisions, thoughtfully considering your ideal candidate’s qualities can translate to better employee retention down the line.
+Defining your focus is incredibly important when it comes to making sure your post-interview roundup runs quickly and smoothly.
+When as much as 80% of employee turnover is due to bad hiring decisions, thoughtfully considering your ideal candidate’s qualities can translate to better employee retention.

 The first step is setting a candidate scorecard through your Applicant Tracking System.
-A candidate scorecard will give you and the other interviewers different categories and subcategories to focus on during the roundup, such as if the candidate was collaborative, analytical, receptive to feedback, etc.
+A candidate scorecard will give you and the other interviewers different categories and subcategories to focus on during the roundup, such as whether the candidate was collaborative, analytical, and receptive to feedback.